Collins says infrastructure bill could pass Senate by end of week with at least 10 Republicans in support

 In late June, the deal appeared in jeopardy after President Biden suggested that he would not sign the agreement unless it was linked with another proposal that included more spending for other Democratic priorities.
 Republicans objected to those remarks, and Biden issued a lengthy statement assuring them that his comments had not amounted to a veto threat.

-Collins predicted Sunday that more than 10 Republicans would vote in favor of the legislation, despite threats by former president Donald Trump to target any Republicans who support the bill in primary races.
+Collins predicted Sunday that more than 10 Republicans would vote in favor of the legislation, despite threats by former president Donald Trump to target in primary races any Republicans who support the bill.

 “I think each senator will make his or her own decision and look at the benefits to his or her own state,” Collins said, responding to Trump’s threats.
 “I have worked with the members of our group so that we have a state-by-state analysis.”